-By attaching the relevant care guideline content to each PA request and sending it directly to Molina, health care providers receive an expedited, often immediate, response.
+By attaching the relevant care guideline content to each prior authorization request and sending it directly to Molina, health care providers receive an expedited, often immediate, response.
 Through a customized rules engine, Cite AutoAuth compares Molina's specific criteria to the clinical information and attached guideline content to the procedure to determine potential for auto authorization.

-Self-services available in the Cite AutoAuth tool include, but are not limited to, MRIs, CTs, PET scans.
-To see the full list of imaging codes that require PA, refer to the PA code LookUp Tool at MolinaMarketplace.com.
+Self-services available in the Cite AutoAuth tool include, but are not limited to MRIs, CTs, and PET scans.
+To see the full list of imaging codes that require prior authorization, refer to the Prior Authorization Code LookUp Tool at MolinaMarketplace.com.